project-ocre/project-ocre.github.io/docs/quickstart/firmware/hardware.md

 Next, we will prepare the Zephyr workspace and checkout the project code.

-First, create the `runtime` directory in the location of your chosing.
+First, create the `runtime` directory in the location of your choosing.
 ```
 mkdir runtime
 ```